 In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
 He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

-Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the galaxy from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.
+Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader.

-Famed archaeologist/adventurer Dr. Henry "Indiana" Jones is called back into action when he becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.
+In 1957, archaeologist and adventurer Dr. Henry "Indiana" Jones, Jr. is called back into action and becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.

 The year is 1936.
 An archeology professor named Indiana Jones is venturing in the jungles of South America searching for a golden statue.
 Unfortunately, he sets off a deadly trap but miraculously escapes.
 Then, Jones hears from a museum curator named Marcus Brody about a biblical artifact called The Ark of the Covenant, which can hold the key to humanly existence.
 Jones has to venture to vast places such as Nepal and Egypt to find this artifact.
 However, he will have to fight his enemy Rene Belloq and a band of Nazis in order to reach it.Written by

 [picking up poison dart]

-The Hovitos are near.
 The poison is still fresh, three days.
 They're following us.

-If they knew we were here, they would've killed us already.
+If they knew we were here, they would have killed us already.

 See more »